 We need capital resources to maintain and expand our business.
 We expect our cash requirements to increase significantly in the foreseeable future as we sponsor clinical trials for, seek regulatory approvals of, and develop, manufacture and market our current development-stage product candidates and pursue strategic acquisitions of businesses or assets.
-Our future capital expenditures include projects to upgrade, expand, and improve our manufacturing facilities in the United States, China, and France.
+Our future capital expenditures include projects to upgrade, expand, and improve our manufacturing facilities in the United States and China, including a significant increase in capital expenditure in 2022.
+We plan to fund this facility expansion with cash flows from operations.
 Our cash obligations include the principal and interest payments due on our existing loans and lease payments, as described below and throughout this Annual Report on Form 10-K.

-As of December 31, 2020, our foreign subsidiaries collectively held \$20.1 million in cash and cash equivalents.
+As of December 31, 2021, our foreign subsidiaries collectively held \$14.7 million in cash and cash equivalents.
 Cash or cash equivalents held at foreign subsidiaries are not available to fund the parent company's operations in the United States.
 We believe that our cash reserves, operating cash flows, and borrowing availability under our credit facilities will be sufficient to fund our operations for at least the next 12 months.
 We expect additional cash flows to be generated in the longer term from future product introductions, although there can be no assurance as to the receipt of regulatory approval for any product candidates that we are developing or the timing of any product introductions, which could be lengthy or ultimately unsuccessful.

-We maintain a shelf registration statement on Form S-3 pursuant to which we may, from time to time, sell up to an aggregate of \$250 million of our common stock, preferred stock, depositary shares, warrants, units, or debt securities.
+We maintain a shelf registration statement on Form S-3 pursuant to which we may, from time to time, sell up to an aggregate of \$250 million of our common stock, preferred stock, debt securities, depositary shares, warrants, subscription rights, purchase contracts, or units.
 If we require or elect to seek additional capital through debt or equity financing in the future, we may not be able to raise capital on terms acceptable to us or at all.
 To the extent we raise additional capital through the sale of equity or convertible debt securities, the issuance of such securities will result in dilution to our stockholders.
 If we are required and unable to raise additional capital when desired, our business, operating results and financial condition may be adversely affected.

-Working capital increased \$2.3 million to \$167.5 million at December 31, 2020, compared to \$165.2 million at December 31, 2019.
+Working capital increased \$46.8 million to \$214.3 million at December 31, 2021, compared to \$167.5 million at December 31, 2020.